This chapter introduces the features and architecture of Oracle XML DB. It contains these topics:

 Oracle Database SQL Language Reference for information about Oracle support for the SQL/XML standard

-Chapter 23, "Using XLink and XInclude with Oracle XML DB" for more information about XLink and XPointer support
+Chapter 23, "How To Use XLink and XInclude with Oracle XML DB" for more information about XLink and XPointer support

-Chapter 32, "Writing Oracle XML DB Applications in Java" for information about using the Java servlet
+Chapter 32, "How to Write Oracle XML DB Applications in Java" for information about using the Java servlet

 Besides your regular channels of support through your customer representative or consultant, technical support for Oracle Database XML-enabled technologies is available free through the Discussion Forums section of Oracle Technology Network (OTN):